jotego/jtcores/README.md

 # ROM Generation

 Each core in the releases folder continues files for linux and windows to generate the ROM file starting from a MAME set.
 Follow the instructions of that file.
-There are also MRA files available in the rom/mra folder.
+There are also MRA files available in the [JTBIN](https://github.com/jotego(jtbin)).
 MRA files are the recommended way.
 Use the MRA-to-ROM converter from Sebdel if your device does not accept MRA files natively.

 # SD Card